‘Terrible’ and ‘Shameful’ Edinburgh Festival Fringe work practices revealed

-A new dossier exposing “terrible” and shameful” working practices at the Edinburgh Festival Fringe has been revealed by anti-exploitation campaigners.
+A damning new dossier exposing “terrible” and “shameful” working practices at the Edinburgh Festival Fringe has been revealed by anti-exploitation campaigners.

 Research published days ahead of venues opening across the city has raised fresh concerns about the treatment of volunteers, payment and working hours of staff, age discrimination and the use of over-crowded accommodation.